drmcodes/lol-api-app/README.md

 - **Real-time Updates**: Ensures that users have access to the latest champion data and updates as provided by the API.

+# You can access the deployed application [here](https://drmcodes-lolapp.vercel.app/).